 “What sets it apart,” according to George Hawley, the author of the forthcoming Making Sense of the Alt-Right, “is the ability to troll itself into the conversation.”

 That’s a good line but trolling only works when it is underlain by truth.
-The alt right is the destination for people who pursue truth.
-People don’t go alt right and then become libertarians or liberals or conservatives.

 “The digital netherworld, however, is also a haven for hate speech.”